key2myboard/key2myboard.github.io/_posts/2023-12-14-create-as-s3-bucket.md

 -->

 ### 2. Create the S3 Bucket
-Now let’s look at the steps to create the bucket.
+Now let’s walk throught the steps to create the bucket.

 1. **Click on the "Create Bucket" button**.
 2. **Give your bucket a unique name**.
 (If you plan to host this bucket as a static website, consider using a name you’d like your url to include.)